Karelian National Movement: Activities

 The movement became active again after the Russian invasion of Ukraine and changed its name to the current one.
 It gained new members, many of whom were parts of right-wing movements, as Vladislav Oleynik, the administrator of a right-wing online group called "Væringjavegr ᛝ Fennoscandia".
 He became the head of international relations of the organization.

 The movement also became part of the Free Nations of Post-Russia Forum.
 The KKL was in a conflict with the Finnish Karjalan Liitto organization, which represents Karelian evacuees in Finland, due to their refusal to cooperate with the KKL to "return” Karelia.
 The movement tried to establish contacts with Karelian organizations in the Republic of Karelia.

 The KKL considers the Pomors one of the most related peoples, so they work closely with the organization "Pomoṙska Slobóda" (pomor. Помо́рьска Слобо́да), which advocates the independence of Pomorie.

 On 9 May 2023, the KKL became one of the founding members of the Alliance of Indigenous Peoples, which advocates for implementation of "full sovereignty" for the native peoples of Russia and the countries of the former Soviet Union.

-In 2023 the Oleynik wing of the organization created a new organization named Suur-Suomen sotilat (Soldiers of Greater Finland), aimed at dividing Russia into multiple Finno-Ugric republics, the new organization has close ties with far-right groups in Finland.
+In 2023 the Oleynik wing of the organization helped organize a new organization named Suur-Suomen Sotilaat (Soldiers of Greater Finland), aimed at dividing Russia into multiple Finno-Ugric republics, the new organization has close ties with far-right groups in Finland.

 In spring 2024, the movement was designated as an 'undesirable organization' in Russia.